Qumeric/example-contests-workspace/solutions.md

 TODO.
 I did not read this problem but seems there is an interesting discussion here: https://codeforces.com/blog/entry/80422#comment-668160

+consider element with rightmost 1

+there are 4 cases:
+odd this, odd other

+goes to:
+* even this, odd other we get here but with having 1. and player 2 starts. we will end. so player 2 always leaves the last this to us so we lose. unless this is 0

+* odd this, even other. -- LOSE so we don't go here

+odd this, even other -- WIN. take this and then mirror every turn

+even this, odd other
+even this, even other

+in both last first bit doesn't matter because it will be always the same for both. so we just solve the same without first bit.
+It nicesly generalizes because 0 is even.

+So iterating left to right over bits.
+If there is just 1 bit WIN.
+If number is odd then skip
+Otherwise WIN if len is odd, otherwise LOSE (this one I am not 100% sure) If skipped all then DRAW

 ### Shichikuji and Power Grid
 https://codeforces.com/contest/1245/problem/D